antmicro/thermal-simulation-scripts/README.md

 ./src/preprocessing/bisect.sh ./designs/example.FCStd ./designs
 ```

+The 1st argument is path to `.FCStd` file and 2nd argument is path to `/designs` directory.

-Convergence temperature and calculated coefficients are diplayed in the end of the log.
+Convergence temperature and calculated coefficients are displayed in the end of the log.

 ---